RyanHastings/navabhidhamma/_posts/2019-06-16-the-gist-theory.markdown

 categories: GIST
 ---

-I'm not immersed enough in the scholarship of Buddhism to know how whack Bhante Sujato's GIST theory is, but I find it interesting, and it's part of what motivated me to take on this project in the first place.
+I'm not immersed enough in the scholarship of Buddhism to know whether or not Bhante Sujato's GIST theory is completely off, but I find it interesting, and it's part of what motivated me to take on this project in the first place.

 He presents it in his [A History of Mindfulness](http://santifm.org/santipada/wp-content/uploads/2012/08/A_History_of_Mindfulness_Bhikkhu_Sujato.pdf), in which he traces the development of the idea of mindfulness and its eventual expression in the satipaṭṭhāna literature.
 The first half of the book is devoted to his proposition of a theory to explain the earliest development of Buddhist teachings, which he refers to as the GIST theory:  The General Integrated Sutta Theory.
 To come up with it, he looks at three strata of early literature:  The suttas themselves, the collections of suttas, and the Abhidhamma, and considers them independently to see what light they shed on the origin of the canon.